Paralegal Resume - Sample + How-to Guide for 2021

 - Build a portfolio of your best pieces of work.

-- Match your paralegal resume with a cover letter that follows the best practises.
+- Match your paralegal resume with a cover letter that follows the best practices.